-After the domestic violence order has been made, the magistrate will explain what the order means to the respondent and what will happen if the respondent breaches (doesn’t follow) the order.
+After a domestic violence order has been made, the magistrate will explain what the order means to the respondent and what will happen if the respondent breaches (doesn’t follow) the order.

-Only the police can deal with the respondent for breaching the order.
-If you think the order has been breached, you should write down the details immediately as this can help the police and possibly be used in court.
-Information you could collect includes:
+Only the police can charge the respondent with breaching the domestic violence order.
+If you think the domestic violence order has been breached, you should write down the details immediately as this may help the police.
+It will also help the police if you have proof of the breach like:

-If the respondent is found guilty of breaching the order, the court can order them to:
+If the respondent is found guilty of breaching the order, the magistrate can order them to:

-If the respondent has been convicted of several breaches, has breached the order more than once, or had another conviction within five years of the current offence, the court can fine them up to $13,200 or sentence them to prison.
+If the respondent has been convicted of several breaches, has breached the order more than once, or had any other conviction within five years of the current convicted breach, the magistrate can fine them or sentence them to prison.
 If you have questions about breaches to your order, contact Legal Aid Queensland for legal advice.

-If you think the police have not taken your report about the respondent breaching the domestic violence order seriously or have not acted on your complaints, then you should speak to the officer-in-charge or the police domestic violence liaison officer for that station or region.
+If you think the police have not taken your report about the respondent breaching the domestic violence order seriously or have not acted on your complaints, then you should speak to the officer-in-charge or a police domestic violence liaison officer for that police station or region.

 Yes.
 You should try to follow the conditions set out in the domestic violence order or it may be difficult for the police to prove the respondent has breached the order.
-For example, if the domestic violence order says the respondent cannot telephone you, you should try not to telephone them either.
-If the domestic violence order stops the respondent from coming within 50 metres of you, you should not come within 50 metres of them.
+For example, if the order says the respondent cannot phone you, you should try not to phone them either.
+If the order stops the respondent from coming within 50 metres of you, you should not come within 50 metres of them.

-When a magistrate makes a final domestic violence order they decide how long the order will last.
+When a magistrate makes a final domestic violence order, they decide how long it will last.
 The usual length of a final domestic violence order is five years.
 A magistrate may make a final order shorter or longer than five years if there are special reasons to do so.
 Before a domestic violence order ends, you can apply to change the order so it ends sooner or is made for a longer time.
-You should get legal advice if you decide to apply to vary the order.
+You should get legal advice if you decide to apply to change the order.

-A police protection notice will last until a court makes a domestic violence order, or until the court adjourns the proceedings without making a domestic violence order or until the application is dismissed by a court.
+A police protection notice will last until a court makes a domestic violence order, or adjourns the proceedings without making a domestic violence order, or until the application is dismissed by a magistrate.